 A cat physically becomes an adult, meaning it stops growing upon reaching the age of one year, although this period can differ with different breeds.

-Most cats stop growing between ages 12 and 18 months, but their social and behavioral traits continue to change until they are 2 or 3 years old.
+Most cats stop growing between ages 12 and 18 months, but their social and behavioural traits continue to change until they are 2 or 3 years old.
 It is then that cats become calmer compared to young kittens and reach emotional maturity.

 How Big Do Cats Get?